hameddavodi/About-Me/README.md

 - 💻: I’m currently working as a freelancer in Financial Markets and Economics Analysis.

-- ⛲: Financial optimization and Market analysis.
+- ⛲: I am familiar with Financial optimization and Market analysis.

 - ⚡: In my free time, I write guidence for beginners in economics and data science and read tech articles.